Learn about the different types of test cases and how to write them in this 2023 guide.

 Regression testing: Regression test cases verify that changes made during development don’t cause any existing functionality to stop working.
 Regression testing happens after changes have been made to existing code to test that all existing or legacy functionality continues to work as expected after making the changes.

 Writing test cases is normally the responsibility of someone on the software development team, testing team, or quality assurance team.
-You could also take on the team's specific role as a test case writer.
-It’s typically preferred that a professional who wasn’t involved with writing the code should write the test cases since they offer a fresh perspective.
-Agile and Scrum approaches blur the lines between developer and QA, with developers being more involved in testing.
+It’s typically preferred that a professional who was not involved with writing the code should write the test cases since they have a fresh perspective.
+Different software development frameworks like Agile and Scrum may vary in their QA testing approaches.

 Test Case ID